 We are actively involved in the Modeshift Stars National Awards Scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
-The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel in order to improve the health and wellbeing of children and young people.
-We are delighted to have achieved our Modeshift Stars Gold Award for sustainable travel to and from school and to have been awarded Reading School of the Year for the last two years.
+The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel in order to improve the health and well-being of children and young people.
+We are delighted to have achieved our Modeshift Stars Gold Award for sustainable travel to and from school and to have been awarded Reading School of the Year for the last three years.
+We are working towards achieving our Platinum Award.
 More information about the scheme can be found at https://modeshiftstars.org/